Bird Navigational Techniques

 Magnetic Map -- Migratory birds may rely on an instinctual map to find their way back to nesting or wintering sites.
 Magnetic disturbances may interrupt these abilities.

 Magnetic Compass -- Sever kinds of birds appear to possess a built-in magnetic compass to use on cloudy days.
-Birds tested in a controlled environment showed that they knew which direction to migrate even without the sun or stars.Back to Bird Migration Choices
+Birds tested in a controlled environment showed that they knew which direction to migrate even without the sun or stars.Return to Bird Migration and Navigation

 |Bird Navigational Techniques|